Wuyi Tea 7-In-1 Oolong Sampler

 Energy Balancer

-In everyday life, I use teas as a energy balancer.
+In everyday life, I use tea very much like a energy balancer.

-For example, we have the tendency to consume too much cooling food during in summer, such as iced beverage, iced cream and raw salads.
-This can leave your body unprepared for the coldness and dryness of the winter, leading to problems later on.
+For example, we have the tendency to consume too much cooling food in summer.
+My two girls can't seem to get enough of their iced beverage and iced cream!
+This can leave your body unprepared for the coldness and dryness of the winter, leading to us getting sick in the winter.

 Back to Top of Wuyi Tea